Sumica, Florida

-Sumica, alternatively written as SUMICA, was a mill town in Polk County, Florida.
+Sumica, alternatively written as SUMICA, was a mill town in Polk County, Florida, United States.
 The ghost town is commemorated by a historical marker off S.R.
 60. There is also a Southwest Florida Water Management District preserve in the area named for the former logging settlement and mill town.
 Goods from a company store in the town could be purchased with company issued currency, including 25 cent and 5 cent scrip.

 Sumica was developed to exploit the long leaf pine and slash pine forests in the area.
 Sumica had rail built to bring timber to its mill and was connected by rail lines to turpentine factories.
 The railway connected to a Seaboard Airline Railway branch line.